When trying to delete a message it could be that Outlook refuses this and shows an error message. Most common error messages are;

 If you get the error “The Folder is full” see; Folder is full.

-Clear the Deleted Items folder and try to delete the message again.
+Empty Folder buttonThe easiest method is to first empty the Deleted Items folder and then try to delete the message again.

 Actions-> Edit Message